 Our policies and processes

 Our approach to managing financial crime also extends to our supply chain.
-We are committed to responsible procurement and we maintain a Supplier Sustainability Program to monitor and manage sustainability risks within our supply chain.
-A key component of this program is the Group’s Supplier Sustainability Principles, which specify the sustainability requirements for suppliers providing goods and services to our businesses.
+We're committed to responsible procurement and we maintain a Supplier Sustainability Program to monitor and manage sustainability risks within our supply chain.
+A key component of this program is our Group’s Supplier Sustainability Principles, which specify the sustainability requirements for suppliers providing goods and services to our businesses.
 All suppliers to the NAB Group must comply with all relevant local and national laws and regulations in relation to bribery, corruption and other prohibited business practices.

 Oversight and assurance of our framework is undertaken by Group Operational Risk and Compliance and Internal Audit and external providers are engaged to undertake independent assessments.

 Our core behaviours encourage our people to speak up and have open, honest conversations.
 Our Code of Conduct, compliance standards, and policies guide our day-to-day decisions, actions and behaviours and govern our business.